Gets the primary clipboard of the widget.

 Note that changing the child visibility of a widget does not queue a resize on the widget.
 Most of the time, the size of a widget is computed from all visible children, whether or not they are mapped.
 If this is not the case, the container can queue a resize itself.

-This function is only useful for container implementations and should never be called by an application.
+This function is only useful for widget implementations and should never be called by an application.

-Computes whether a container should give this widget extra space when possible.
+Computes whether a parent widget should give this widget extra space when possible.

 Gtk::Widget#hexpand